Back-to-school home organising hacks and tips that will help you and your child prepare for a calm and stress-free return to school.

 READ MORE: How Many School Uniforms Should You Buy?

 If you can meal plan your dinners a month ahead, it will be one less thing you need to think about once the hustle and bustle of school starts up again.
-I find my kids are very tired in the first few weeks of school going back (and I imagine this will be the same once home-schooling ends), and often like an early dinner.
+I find my kids are very tired in the first few weeks of school going back and often like an early dinner.
 It is also nice to spend time helping my children adjust to their new homework schedule, as well as hearing about their teacher and classmates.
 This is a lot easier to do if you haven’t got dinner prep hanging over your head.

 In addition to freezing meals in advance, I also like to do a little meal prep on the weekend to ensure the coming week runs smoothly.
 By prepping the following 5 foods, I can take the stress out of dinners, lunches, and snacks for the entire week ahead.